Multiple homes catch fire after plane crashes into New Jersey neighborhood

 "So to have a low ceiling really isn't a problem for an aircraft unless you're already have trouble," Meteorologist Sam Champion said.
 "As far as the winds go, we're seeing winds in that area about 9 mph at the time -- again the ceiling was 500 feet, temperatures weren't an issue and there was light mist and drizzle there as well."

-The FAA is heading to the scene for an investigation.
-The National Transportation Safety Board also will investigate and will determine probable cause of the accident
+The FAA and The National Transportation Safety Board are investigating the crash.

 ----------